 Program: The bachelor of science in criminal justice at the American InterContinental University (AIU) is developed to help students pursue a career helping others.
 In addition to the general criminal justice degree, AIU has several specializations available for students who wish to enter a specific area of the field, including corrections and case management, homeland security and crisis management, and forensic science.
-Students who utilize the transfer credit policy at AIU receive credit for up to 75% of their qualifying credits, saving up to 75% on tuition and earning a degree in as little as nine months.
+Students who utilize the transfer credit policy at AIU receive credit for up to 75% of their qualifying credits, saving up to 75% on tuition.
 Additionally, students with law enforcement training earn 36 college credits and save up to 20% on their degree.

 Criminal Justice Career Outlooks

 The criminal justice field projects a good employment outlook for criminal justice degree online graduates through 2024.
 Even though the growth rate is below average, the field is heavily relied upon and there should be no shortage of jobs available moving forward.
 More and more criminal justice positions are being filled by applicants with credentials from accredited online degree programs than ever before, and of those, candidates with a bachelor's degree in criminal justice typically have the best job opportunities.

 |Career Opportunities||Median Salaries||Entry-Level vs. Experienced Salaries||Career Growth (2014-2024)|

 |Correctional Officers||$43,000||$34,000 - $48,000||4%|